 Instead of creating and tracking next steps in-app, where the information can get stuck in a silo, Fellow instead integrates with popular tools like Asana, Todoist, and Trello.

 Thanks to these integrations, meeting participants and leaders can create tasks in an organizations’ collaborative systems directly from within their meeting notes.
-Rather than building a new system, we work with the one you already have.
+Rather than building a new system, it works with the one you already have.
 This means that what you do during a meeting follows the team once the meeting is over.

 Common Questions About Action Items